danakatz13/Peptoid_Tools/MD/param_generation/README.md

 It matches the PDB file in the directory and the .gaff2.mol2 files and prepares a new structure named file_renamed.pdb.
 This is now the structure you should use in tleap.

 **Note: For some reason, the GAFF atom type for chlorine atoms is 'CL' but in the prepin file, its generated as 'Cl'.
 In the PDB structure, just change the 'CL' in the atom name to 'Cl'.
 The atom number is unchanged (ex.
 CL16 --> Cl16)
+**Note: For some reason, for residues with an aromatic ring directly attached to Nitrogen, it incorrectly reads the 'CA' and has some parameters missing.
+Add this to .frcmod for that residue, and that should eliminate any problems.

+Under torsions:
+CA-N -C     70.0   120.0
+C -N -CA    70.0   120.0

+Under dihedrals:
+CA-CA-N -C    4   1.800   180.000   2.000
+C -N -CA-CA   4   1.800   180.000   2.000
 ### A third-level heading

 Style	Syntax	Keyboard shortcut	Example	Output